WPTechInnovation/wpw-doc-dev/docs/how-it-works.md

 ### Worldpay Within flow

 #### The Consumer (Shopper) flow
+The consumer device should follow this flow.
+These steps should map to the interface either in Go, or in your chosen SDK wrapper.

 ![The flows of the producer and consumer](images/the-flows/consumer-flow.png)
 <figcaption>The consumer flow.</figcaption>

+#### The Producer (Merchant) flow
-The consumer device should follow this flow.
+The producer device should follow this flow.
 These steps should map to the interface either in Go, or in your chosen SDK wrapper.

-#### The Producer (Merchant) flow

 ![The flows of the producer and consumer](images/the-flows/producer-flow.png)
 <figcaption>The producer flow.</figcaption>
-The producer device should follow this flow.
-These steps should map to the interface either in Go, or in your chosen SDK wrapper.

 ## 2\.
 Choose your SDK

-For the alpha release, we decided to go with four different wrappers.
+For the alpha release, we ecided to go with five languages.
 The documentation and API specification can be found here:
 <div class="download">
   <a class="md-button" href="../nodejs">Node.js</a>
   <a class="md-button" href="../python27">Python</a>